doxeylab/learn-genomics-in-linux/task3/README.md

 Now that we have generated a good quality assembly, let's explore the genome sequence itself and do some very basic annotation using `artemis`.

-Visualize the genome you have produced (using `abyss`) with the `Artemis` application.
+Visualize the genome you have produced (using `abyss`) with the `artemis` application.
 Note: you will need to have `artemis` installed on your local machine.
-You will also need to [<b>download</b>](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/task1/gcloud-download.png) your contigs to your local machine.
+You will also need to download your contigs to your local machine.
 Open your contigs.fa file in `artemis`.

 - What are the black vertical lines that appear in the sequence window?
 - How do you product a gc plot of the genome?